isomerpages/nparks-gardening/_cib20/Explore G&S Events.md

 </style>

 <section>
 	<p> Discover Grow and Share activities happening across Singapore!
-This page features some of the events and activities organised by the participating CIB Community Gardening groups.
+This page features some of the events and activities organised by the participating CIB Community Gardening groups.<br>
 You are encouraged to contact the organisers directly for specific queries on events.</p>
 	<br>
 </section>